Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 ### Phase 3: Predicting Maliciousness for Previously Unseen URL

-In this phase I define a function to predict wether a url found in the wild is likely 'Malicious' or 'Bening', using the trained model.
+In this phase I define a function to predict wether a url found in the wild is likely `Malicious` or `Bening`, using the trained model.
 Things to note:

 * The prediction is a float between 0 (Bening) and 1 (Malicious).
-* Defined a singular url argument so as to use any url.
+* Defined a singular `url` argument so as to use any url.
 This implies applying the preprocessing and the global tokenizer to be able to feed the url to the trained model.
-* Defined an argument of the function as 'threshold' to adjust the value according to needs.
+* Defined an argument of the function as `threshold` to adjust the value according to needs.
 Indeed, it can be set lower so as to catalog more urls as malicious, or higher to do the opposite.
 The answer is a blanced threshold, but in the context of cybersecurity it is better to err in the side of caution.
 So, it is adviced to set it very low (0.3).
 Evenmore, the model learns patterns very well, so many times the float is very close to 0 or to 1.

-**7. Predicting with the trained model using 'TensorFlow'**
+**7. Predicting with the trained model using `TensorFlow`**

 ```python
 def predict_url(url,trained_model,threshold:float,tokenizer):